-Lindsay Moroney is the Vice President of Strategy and Operations at The Muse, the only online career resource that offers a behind-the-scenes look at job opportunities with hundreds of companies, plus original career advice from experts and career coaches.
-Over the past two years, she has been scaling the operations from 20 to 150 and beyond.
+Lindsay Moroney is the COO at Artory.
+In her prior role, she was the Vice President of Strategy and Operations at The Muse, the only online career resource that offers a behind-the-scenes look at job opportunities with hundreds of companies, plus original career advice from experts and career coaches.
+Over her time at Muse, she scaled the operations from 20 to 150 and beyond.
 Lindsay has her masters in Art History and prior to The Muse built the operations at the leading art website, Artnet.
 Lindsay is obsessed with creating great working environments and with her new daughter.

-Sehreen Noor Ali, Vice President, Business Development, Kaplan NEST
+Sehreen Noor Ali, Head of Business Development, New Ventures; Kaplan Test Prep

 Sehreen Noor Ali is a leader within Kaplan’s New Economy Skills Training practice area, where she heads Business Development and Corporate Sales for both Metis and Dev Bootcamp.
 Previously, Sehreen was with Noodle.com, a technology startup building an education search engine, where she collaborated with publishers to help parents make data-driven decisions about education.
 She also started EdTechWomen, a worldwide professional network that increases the visibility of women across the education ecosystem; for this effort, she was named Change Maker of the Year in 2015 by SXSWedu.
 In a former life, she worked at the U.S. Department of State and led the team that created first set of digital diplomacy tools to engage Iranian citizens.
 She received her Ed.M from Harvard Graduate School of Education and her B.A. from Brown University.
 She’s passionate about global workforce development and lives in New York with her husband and daughter.